Plasma The

 |

-A few words from Hannes Alfvén seem appropriate
+words from Hannes Alfvén seem appropriate to

-Alfvén pointed to an increasing specialisation in science
+increasing specialisation in science during

-of the expert certainly seems to have contributed to much
+this cult of the expert certainly seems to

-of the resistance to many of his ideas. |
+to many of his ideas. |

 |